 How to prevent this:

 - Set background tasks’ manager in a way that financial tasks don’t get into an endless loop;

-- On every stage where an element is edited or created it would help if you note about it in the log file, so that no change comes unnoticed.
-Even if a loop occurs, at least you’ll be able to notice its reason and where did the money go, so that it could be returned back to the users.
+- On every stage where an element is edited or created, it would help if you note it in the log file so that no change comes unnoticed.
+Even if a loop occurs, at least you’ll be able to notice its reason and where the money go so that it can be returned back to the users.

 No users’ financial credentials to store

-Every server’s response or request, every action, webhook or callback should logged in the greatest detail
+Every server’s response or request, every action, webhook, or callback should be logged in the greatest detail

-The payment process should be simplified to the most of it, maximally relying on the payment service provider , avoiding inhouse e-wallet creation where possible
+Secure online payment process should be simplified to the most of it, maximally relying on the payment service provider, avoiding in-house e-wallet creation where possible

 Always take time to test how the app runs, as only during the testing process all the negative cases can be predicted

 Usage of web hooks and callbacks is strongly recommended